RMWinslow/mynotes/_posts/mynotes/2020-10-23-infection-distribution.md

 Outline:

-- [ ] Jot down some facts about negative binomial and gamma distributions based on [*that one paper*](../journal/superspreading-variation/)
+- [x] Jot down some facts about negative binomial and gamma distributions based on [*that one paper*](../journal/superspreading-variation/)
 - [ ] For each of the following social assumptions, compute what needs to be done to induce the desired distribution of contacts
   - [ ] higher social capital means connections more productive
   - [ ] paramerterized utility that trades off between social and nonsocial activities
   - [ ] everyone has access to continuum of connections and
+  - [ ] People seek out connections based on number of connections the other person has.
+A rich get richer type thing
 - [ ] For each of the above social setups and each of the below gov responses, calculate how distribution changes.
   - disease models
     - [ ] multiplying utility by a scaling factor dependent on how many connections you have.
 Eg penalty from disease is that you might die and stop expiriencing life. +